-The Allen School offers two undergraduate majors: the Bachelor of Science in Computer Science, awarded through the College of Arts and Sciences, and the Bachelor of Science in Computer Engineering, awarded through the College of Engineering and accredited by ABET.
+The Allen School offers two undergraduate majors: the Bachelor of Science in Computer Science, awarded through the College of Arts and Sciences, and the Bachelor of Science in Computer Engineering, awarded through the College of Engineering.
 For both majors, we are proud to offer a rigorous and engaging curriculum that prepares our students for successful careers in industry, academia, and public service.
 Our students also benefit from many collaborations and relationships that we have developed across the campus and in the region.
 The Bachelor of Science in Computer Engineering is accredited by the EAC Accreditation Commission of ABET (http://www.abet.org).

 The Combined Bachelor of Science/Master of Science Program - also known as the Fifth Year Master's Program - enables current and recent Allen School undergraduate majors to earn both degrees in approximately 5 years.
 Allen School B.S./M.S. students earn a master's degree in approximately one year of courses beyond standard bachelor's requirements.
 The program was created with industry-bound students in mind, to provide an opportunity for these students to gain more depth in their favorite subjects, increase their breadth of knowledge in subjects they could not fit into their undergraduate curriculum, and provide an efficient pathway to an advanced degree that enhances their career prospects.
 The Combined B.S./M.S. option is only available to computer science or computer engineering majors enrolled in the Allen School on UW’s Seattle campus.